Menu

 0

 He lowered his arm and said, well, this is too positive, not an accurate representation of what we're going through.
 While still defensive, I remembered support and empathy.
 I wanted to create a safe place where he could feel seen and heard.
-So I suggested we sit down together so he could better understand his concerns.
+So I suggested we sit down together so I could better understand his concerns.
 Next step, wonder.
+We went to his office, and I asked curious questions.

 0